Narotam-Mishra/react-native-learning/ReadMe.txt

 # The default value for `alignSelf` is `auto` and it inherits its value from the `alignItems` property of the parent flex container.

 # When `alignSelf` is set to `auto` it takes the value of the parents align items property which is `stretch`

+## Lec 32 - Flex Wrap (3:41)

+# `flexWrap` - This property allows to control how flex items behave when there's limited space within the container.

+# To prevent overflow and handle limited space more effectively we can use the flex wrap property.

+# The default value for `flexWrap` property is `nowrap`

+# Note - For `flexWrap` : `wrap`, wrapping always occurs from the last item, wrap-reverse just pushes items to the previous column instead of the next column.

+# Possible values for `flexWrap` property are - `nowrap`, `wrap` & `wrap-reverse`